NBA Rumors: Lakers, Carmelo Anthony ‘Pause’ Talks

 But despite lots of reports of talks, no such deal ever took place, and now it appears that it’s not happening, at least for now.

-According to a report on ESPN Monday morning by Adrian Wojnarowski, the Lakers and Anthony are “pausing” their talks, until and unless the Lakers climb back into playoff contention.
+According to a report on ESPN Monday morning by Adrian Wojnarowski, the Lakers and Anthony are “pausing” their talks until and unless the Lakers climb back into playoff contention.
 The report cited league sources.

 The Lakers, with a 30-33 record, are in 10th place in the Western Conference; the top eight teams in the conference qualify for the playoffs.
-The Lakers are four and a half games behind the San Antontio Spurs, who currently hold the 8th and final playoff spot.
+The Lakers are four and a half games behind the San Antonio Spurs, who currently hold the 8th and final playoff spot.
 The Lakers have also lost four out of their last five games, including a loss over the weekend to the lowly Phoenix Suns.

 The recent bad turn in the team’s fortunes, according to the Wojnarowski report, has “left the organization and Anthony’s camp wondering if it made sense to bring Anthony, 34, into an unsettled environment with suddenly so little chance of making the playoffs.”

-The team currently has less than a one percent chance to make the playoffs, according to ESPN’s Basketball Power Index, and they’re even behind their Staples Center co-tenant, the Los Angeles Clippers in the standings.
+The team currently has less than a one percent chance to make the playoffs, according to ESPN’s Basketball Power Index, and they’re even behind their Staples Center co-tenant, the Los Angeles Clippers, in the standings.

 The Lakers and free agent Carmelo Anthony are pausing talks on a possible contract agreement unless the franchise makes a turn back toward pursuit of playoffs contention.
 Story on ESPN: https://t.co/SHP0y2mGLe